Sam-Dragon/cloud/gcp/cloud-storage.md

 - It is called object storage. no partial updates allowed
 - It provides rest-service endpoints
 - It store all kind of files - text, binary, backup & archives
 - We can have any number of objects
+- It is responsible to store the data in case of backup & recovery

 > Bucket
 - Container to store all the objects in cloud.
 It must be globally unique